EvyOliveira/ReactPomodoro/README.md

 # [Pomodoro Timer](https://github.com/EvyOliveira/ReactPomodoro)

 > This is a Pomodoro Timer in React.
+It is a descending timer responsible for notifying the current cycle time, as well as counting the cycles until the end and keeping counting until the user intervenes.

 ## Features